Carnelian at a Glance

 Classic Orange Carnelian

 The most common variety, showing warm orange tones ranging from pale apricot to deep burnt orange.
-Semi-translucent with a characteristic cloudy, waxy appearance.
+Semi-translucent with a cloudy, waxy appearance.
 Most commercial material comes from Brazil and India.

 Red Carnelian (Sard)